 Crucial to the sustained leadership and advancement of the UK nuclear physics community is access to upcoming state-of-the-art facilities and a strategic connection to the opportunities that they offer.
 Many of these new facilities will begin delivering beams within the next 10 years and represent an excellent opportunity for the UK.
-The intellectual capital gained through focussed projects such as AGATA, NuSTAR and ISOL-SRS, as well as the existing exploitation programmes elsewhere, all provide the UK with significant influence and access opportunities for further advances in the field.
+The intellectual capital gained through focused projects such as AGATA, NuSTAR and ISOL-SRS, as well as the existing exploitation programmes elsewhere, all provide the UK with significant influence and access opportunities for further advances in the field.
 Some of the key upcoming facilities are listed below according to the expected time of operation.
 In parentheses, the expected time for commissioning/operation.

-- FRANZ (2016): University of Frankfurt in Germany, is an ultra high neutron flux facility, which will provide the highest stellar neutron flux worldwide.
-FRANZ will allow a variety of measurements on short-lived nuclei (half lives down to months) using the time-of-flight or the activation method. - GANIL (2018): The Super Separator Spectrometer (S3) facility (2018) at GANIL (France) and the ability to deliver clean refractory beams to a low energy experimental area (DESIR) represent an excellent opportunity to extend precision measurements such as laser spectroscopy to the proton drip line. - LUNA MV (2018): Upgrade of existing LUNA facility.
-Will consist of a new 3.5MV accelerator capable of delivering high-intensity proton, alpha particle, and 12C beams for low energy nuclear reaction studies (helium burning and neutron sources) at the underground laboratory at Gran Sasso. - ARIEL (2018): Is a high-powered superconducting electron LINAC at TRIUMF National Laboratory in Canada that will allow for the delivery of intense, high-quality neutron-rich beams to the ISAC-II hall for studies of shell model evaluation and r-process nucleosynthesis. - ELI-NP (2018): The Extreme Light Infrastructure Nuclear Physics facility in Romania.
+- GANIL (2018): The Super Separator Spectrometer (S3) facility (2018) at GANIL (France) and the ability to deliver clean refractory beams to a low energy experimental area (DESIR) represent an excellent opportunity to extend precision measurements such as laser spectroscopy to the proton drip line. - LUNA MV (2018): Upgrade of existing LUNA facility.
+Will consist of a new 3.5MV accelerator capable of delivering high-intensity proton, alpha particle, and C beams for low energy nuclear reaction studies (helium burning and neutron sources) at the underground laboratory at Gran Sasso. - ARIEL (2018): Is a high-powered superconducting electron LINAC at TRIUMF National Laboratory in Canada that will allow for the delivery of intense, high-quality neutron-rich beams to the ISAC-II hall for studies of shell model evaluation and r-process nucleosynthesis. - ELI-NP (2019): The Extreme Light Infrastructure Nuclear Physics facility in Romania.
 The facility's Gamma-Beam System (GBS) will yield unique opportunities for nuclear physics.
-It will deliver a high-intensity polarised gamma-beam of up to 19 MeV. - SPIRAL 2 Phase 1 (2020): Planned upgrades to SPIRAL at GANIL include expanded capability to deliver high intensity new and existing radioactive beams at lower energies relevant for direct measurements of key nuclear reactions for explosive nucleosynthesis. - SPES (2020): The first two phases of the SPES facility at LNL are now fully funded and will provide low energy ISOL beams for decay spectroscopy and precision measurements. - TSR@CERN (2022): Reaction measurements on a storage ring using RIBs injected from the HIE-ISOLDE facility, with an expected 6-orders-of-magnitude gain in beam intensities. - FAIR (2022): Next generation European Fragmentation facility at GSI.
-Campaigns of experiments as part of the NuSTAR collaboration using HISPEC, DESPEC and R3B. - FRIB (2022): At Michigan State University in the US, is a next-generation fragmentation facility designed to produce intense beams of rare isotopes.
-Such intensities will allow for the investigation of many astrophysical reactions that have hitherto remained inaccessible.
+It will deliver a high-intensity polarised gamma-beam of up to 20 MeV. - SPIRAL 2 Phase 1 (2020): Planned upgrades to SPIRAL at GANIL include expanded capability to deliver high intensity new and existing radioactive beams at lower energies relevant for direct measurements of key nuclear reactions for explosive nucleosynthesis. - SPES (2020): The first two phases of the SPES facility at LNL are now fully funded and will provide low energy ISOL beams for decay spectroscopy and precision measurements. - FRIB (2022): At Michigan State University in the US, is a next-generation fragmentation facility designed to produce intense beams of rare isotopes.
+Such intensities will allow for the investigation of many astrophysical reactions that have hitherto remained inaccessible. - FAIR (2025): Next generation European Fragmentation facility at GSI.
+Campaigns of experiments as part of the NuSTAR collaboration using HISPEC, DESPEC and R3B.